Model-independent search for neutrino sources with the ANTARES neutrino telescope: Model-independent multiscale source search

 \subsection{Summation}

-Having evaluated multiple approaches to exploit the information available in the multitude of scales, a simple sum of the scales to one spherical grid was found to allow the most robust evaluation.
+So far, all calculations have been made independently for each search scale.
+In order to derive information on size and topology of potential signal regions without imposing a distance or size scale, the results for the different search scales need to be combined.
+Having evaluated multiple approaches to exploit the information available in the multitude of scales, a simple sum of the maps assigned to all scales of a given spherical grid was found to yield the most robust evaluation.
 Since the influence of random fluctuations is high for the smallest scale, it is not included in this sum.
-Equation \ref{equ:sum} explicitly introduces the index $i$ that denotes the distance scale for a variable\footnote{For a scale $i$ the search distance $d = (i-1) \cdot 0.5^{\circ}$}.
-This index has been omitted in the previous equations as the variables for all computations have been within the same distance scale.
+The input for the final steps is calculated as: